gbvbahia01/Make/README.md

 Make will create all fields for the object, if the field is another complex object is necessary that object has a default constructor too or null will be set.

 ## Setup
+We define or objects with fields.
+Sometime we need to define rules about the values.
+Like a car cannot have -3.5 of gasoline and cannot pass tha maximum amount of the fuel tank.
+Make will create the values respecting those rules.
+If you use JSR303 annotations Make will read them and use to create the fields values.
+With the only exception about the annotation javax.validation.constraints.Pattern.
+For this annotation you will have to create a value.
+You can use another Make tool.
+If you do not use JSR303 annotations Make will create open values for all fields but you can change this behavior using the XML file setup.
+In this file you can define a range of values or other rule for a lot of fields.
 The configuration of the framework is made with a XML setup file.
 Is important that this file have to be put in your resource folder test.
 DO NOT put in make folder test but the application folder resource test.